pyscript/pyscript/GOVERNANCE.md

 **Acknowledge Some Questions Don't Have 'Right' Answers**: Expanding on the item above, many proposals or question won't have any objectively 'right' answers (e.g. naming things). `Maintainers` should acknowledge when they are expressing a preference, while avoiding declaring their preferences as "correct."
 Maintainers should also be wary that these matters can be the most prone to [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality) and judge how much time they're spending on these matters accordingly.

-\*_Remember How We Work_ Given how passionate `maintainers` and users in general can be passionate about the project, discussion can get passionate.
-This should never be an excuse to operate with all our principles in mind and treat each other with respect, empathy and kindness.
+**Remember How We Work** Given how passionate `maintainers` and users in general can be passionate about the project, discussion can get passionate.
+This should never be an excuse to not operate with all our principles in mind and make sure we treat each other with respect, empathy and kindness.

 **Favor Explicit over Implicit** `Sponsors` and `maintainers` should proactively solicit input from relevant stakeholders and should not assume that silence is consent without attempting to reach out to those individuals.